alberdev/CiaoTransitions/README.md

 ```

 ### Scale Transition Params
 Scale transition params is required to make scale push transitions.
 For this, Ciao need some information about view you are going to scale.
-First create an instance of `CiaoTransition.ScaleParams` and add your custom params.
+First create an instance of `CiaoTransition.ScaleParams` and setup your custom params.

 ```swift
 /// Source image view is going to be scaled from your initial view controller